 Summary by The World of Work Project

 The Peak End Rule

-When an individual takes part in Experience A they have an average experience of 5, and a peak and end of 6.
+When an individual takes part in Experience A they have an average experience of 5.
+They also have a peak and an end of 6.

-Some interesting experiments have been undertaken to prove this.
+Some interesting experiments have been undertaken to prove The Peak-End rule.

-For example, in some experiments individuals were asked to place their hand into cold water for a period of time, then report on how unpleasant the experience was.
+For example, in some experiments individuals were asked to place their hand into cold water for a period of time.
+They were then asked to report on how unpleasant the experience was.

 In these experiments, individuals with moderately high average temperatures, but lower trough and end temperatures, reported worse experiences than individuals with low average temperatures and warmer ending temperatures.